MSc Public Health, BN Hons, RGN, RHV, Fellow of Institute of Health Visiting and Queen’s Nurse

 Sandra’s background was in midwifery, in a university teaching and research professorial unit.
 Her husband’s career with HM forces and a Multi-National Company led to a mobile lifestyle within the UK and abroad.
-Her interest in Travel Medicine began in 1991 and she continued in clinical practice until 2007.
+Her interest in Travel Medicine began in 1991 and she continued in clinical practice until 2007 before moving to an educational role.
 She completed the Diploma in Travel Medicine at Glasgow University and a BSc (Hons) in Health Promotion and Education.
-She is a member of The British Global and Travel Health Association (BGTHA) and the International Society of Travel Medicine (ISTM), previously co vice-chair of the ISTM Nurse Professional Group (NPG) and current member Publications Committee.
+She is an active member of several travel medicine bodies, previously co vice-chair of the International Society of Travel Medicine (ISTM) Nurse Professional Group (NPG), a current member of the Publications Committee and editor of Travel Medicine News.
 She remains active in nurse education and was an Associate Trainer (Yellow Fever) for The National Travel Health Network and Centre (NaTHNaC) until the training moved online.

 Hanna ran a busy TB Service in a London Borough, but since 2012 Hanna has been working as the Lead TB Nurse for Birmingham and Solihull.
 Her experience includes improving and setting up services/clinics.
 Also has an interest in reaching out to the underserved population, and has worked with the Homeless Pathway Project Team, to prevent homelessness in those suffering from TB.

 Currently Hanna is working with two Task and Finish Groups set by Public Health England, TB Workforce and Tackling TB in Underserved Populations.
 Both in which she represents RCN.
 Groups are set to achieve some of the ambitions published in the 2015 Collaborative TB Strategy.
 Hanna also represents RCN at the Annual Joint Thoracic Committee.